pbadillatorrealba/pbadillatorrealba/Readme.md

 - 🤝 I collaborate with the development of [DashAI](https://github.com/DashAISoftware/DashAI), a graphical toolbox for training, evaluating and deploying state-of-the-art AI models.
 - 📹 I have been a part-time lecturer at the University of Chile.
 Check out the videos at the following [youtube list](https://www.youtube.com/playlist?list=PLIaUi-1jO5b4PztTeatJFQO1QeQwGo3FS) and the course material [here](https://github.com/pbadillatorrealba/MDS7202).
 - 🥕 I really enjoy cooking and outdoor sports such as cycling or hiking.
-- 📸 I also like photography, but I don't know much about it.
+- 📸 I also like photography, but I still have a lot to learn!

 <br>
 <br>